Arshad-Munir1/blog/_posts/2024-10-05-3nd-blog-post.markdown

         timmy.setheading(0)
 {% endhighlight %}

-I commented out the code that I used for extracting the colours using the colorgram library, as once i had the colours in tuples, i din't need to run the code again.
+I commented out the code that I used for extracting the colours using the colorgram library, as once i had the colours in tuples, i didn't need to run the code again.

 See below link to the full code on GitHub
 [My GitHub Repository](https://github.com/Arshad-Munir1/Art-dot-painting)